Skip to content

 We have developed three robust assays that allow you to examine both early and late stages of aggregation and the impact on additional disease-linked phenotypes.

-This is a suite of drug discovery assays that puts together the latest understanding of disease and human iPSC technology to catalyze the identification of drug candidates targeting Tau, a-Syn and/or TDP- 43 aggregation in neurons.
+These assays are designed to catalyze the identification of drug candidates targeting Tau, a-Syn and/or TDP- 43 aggregation in neurons.

 Contact us